Climate scenario data#

 All downloads complete.

-We have now downloaded individual files for each year and variable and stored them in cmip_dir
+We have now downloaded individual files for each year and variable and stored them in output/cmip_dir

 .
 To use them as model forcing data, they need to be processed.

-The following class will read all downloaded CSV files and concatenate them to a single file per scenario.
-It further checks for consistency and drops models not available for individual years or scenarios.
+class will read all downloaded CSV files and concatenate them into a single file per scenario.
+It also checks for consistency and drops models that are not available for individual years or scenarios.
+It processes variables individually and returns a single dataframe for each of the two scenarios from 1979 to 2100.

 Show code cell source